developedbyant/kitDocs/pages/[3]add.md

 ---
 layout: Introduction
-title: KitDocs
+title: Add to project
-description: Build documentation site using SvelteKit and kitDocs.
+description: How to install kitDocs.
 ---

-# What is kitDocs?
+# Installation
-KitDocs is a powerful tool that enables you to create documentation websites rapidly using SvelteKit.

-## Getting Started
 To install,update or add kitDocs, simply run the following command in your terminal and follow the prompts:
 ```bash
 npx kitdocs@latest